7th Grade Bible

 Students will be asked to dig deep as they navigate through and find the answers to their biggest questions about relationships with God (e.g., Why should I even trust Him?), themselves (e.g., What if I really mess up?), and others.
 During each lesson students will plunge into the Bible and study one Biblical passage that relates to the topic they are focusing on, and will end their study with a direct connection to Jesus.

 The Bible is the infallible, inerrant and inspired Word of God.
 It is the basis of faith for billions of people around the globe, yet many students express frustration over their attempts to understand the Bible.
 They have picked up a smattering of information over the years and know certain parts of God's Word better than others, but most still do not see how those stories fit together.
 And yet, when the pages of Scripture are opened One God, One Book, and One Story emerge.
 The aim of this course is to help students understand the big picture of the Bible, and how their story fits into God's unfolding plan of salvation..

-Old Testament Survey (not offered every year)
+Old Testament Survey (offered every other year)

 An introductory look at the Old Testament beginning with Genesis and going through Malachi.

 Biblical Wisdom Literature

 The emphasis of this course is a semester long study of the book of Proverbs.
 The study is lecture and discussion based and will involve some small group interaction.

 These little-known books of the Old Testament were written for times and situations that were quite similar to the moral and religious atmosphere of our own society.
 The students will learn that God’s Word speaks to our lives as they hear the prophets’ messages to the two kingdoms of Israel.
 There is much law and judgment but also much grace and Gospel for us to apply.

 An introductory look at the New Testament beginning with the Gospels (Matthew, Mark, Luke, and John) and continuing through the book of Revelation.